Galois groups over rational function fields and explicit Hilbert irreducibility: Examples

 \begin{enumerate} \item Create empty sets $D$ and $S$. \item Include in $D$ all the rational roots of the discriminant of $P$. \item Include in $D$ all the rational roots of the leading coefficient of $P$. \item Compute the group $G=\Gal(P)$.
 More precisely, find a permutation representation of $G$ induced by a labeling of the roots of $P$. \item Find subgroups $M_1,\ldots, M_r$ representing all the conjugacy classes of maximal subgroups of $G$. \item For $M\in\{M_1,\ldots, M_r\}$: \begin{enumerate} \item Find a monic irreducible polynomial $f\in \Q[t][x]$ such that the fixed field of $M$ is generated by a root of $f$. \item Include $f$ in the set $S$. \item Include in $D$ all the rational roots of the discriminant of $f$. \end{enumerate} \item Return the sets $D$ and $S$. \end{enumerate} \end{alg}

-For steps 4 and 6(a) we use the methods discussed in \S\ref{algorithm_section}, and for step 5 we use an algorithm of Cannon and Holt \cite{cannon-holt}.
+For Step 4 we use Algorithm \ref{galois_group_algorithm} when $P$ is irreducible and the adjustments discussed in \S\ref{reducible_galois_section} when $P$ is reducible.
+For Step 5 we use an algorithm of Cannon and Holt \cite{cannon-holt}.
+For Step 6(a) we use Algorithm \ref{fixed_field_algorithm} and adjust the polynomial returned so that it has coefficients in $\Q[t]$ and defines the same extension.
 All of our computations were done using \textsc{Magma} V2.23, which includes implementations of these algorithms.
-The intrinsic function \texttt{HilbertIrreducibilityCurves} in \textsc{Magma} V2.24 will be an implementation of Algorithm \ref{hit_data_algorithm}.
+The intrinsic function \texttt{HilbertIrreducibilityCurves} in \textsc{Magma} V2.24 is an implementation of Algorithm \ref{hit_data_algorithm}.

 For later reference we record the following consequence of Theorem \ref{main_hit_thm}.

 \begin{prop} Let $P\in \Q[t][x]$ be a separable polynomial with Galois group $G$, and let $D$ and $S$ form the output of Algorithm \ref{hit_data_algorithm} with input $P$.
 Then for all $c\in \Q\setminus D$ we have: \begin{enumerate} \item If $\calF(P_c)\ne\calF(P)$, then $G_c\not\cong G$. \item $G_c\not\cong G\iff$ there exists $f\in S$ such that $f(c,x)$ has a rational root. \end{enumerate} \end{prop}